QuMAB: Query-based Multi-Annotator Behavior Modeling with Reliability under Sparse Labels: Experiment

 \section{Experiment}

 We conduct extensive experiments to evaluate our \approach, including modeling individual annotators' behavior patterns, assessing their utility for consensus prediction, testing applicability under sparse annotations, and complementing with qualitative visualization analysis.
 We compare against three representative baselines: D-LEMA~\cite{D-LEMA}, an ensemble-based multi-annotator learner; PADL~\cite{PADL}, which fits Gaussian distributions for each annotator; and MaDL~\cite{MaDL}, which models annotator-specific confusion matrices.
 To ensure our model captures annotator-specific patterns rather than shared encoder features, we also include a Base variant with only the encoder and classifiers.
-Results are reported on two novel datasets.
+We evaluate on two multi-annotator datasets: AMER (video-based emotion recognition with 13 annotators) and STREET (urban image impression assessment with 10 annotators across five dimensions: Happiness, Healthiness, Safety, Liveliness, and Orderliness).
+The AMER dataset's complexity in capturing temporal emotion dynamics aligns with recent advances in time-sensitive emotion recognition~\cite{MicroEmo-arxiv, MicroEmo-mm}.
+These datasets provide dense, diverse annotations crucial for modeling annotator-specific behavior patterns.
 Accuracy and $F_1$ score \cite{F1-score} are used as evaluation metrics.
-Note that additional experiments, including model efficiency, a faithfulness-oriented interpretability analysis, extended results, and further discussion, are provided in the \textbf{supplementary material}.
+Note that additional experiments, including model efficiency, a faithfulness-oriented interpretability analysis, extended results, and further discussion, are provided in the supplementary material.